What is Hailey-Hailey disease?

 There are several ways of helping patients with Hailey-Hailey disease:

-Sometimes oral (taken by mouth) treatments that affect the immune system may need to be used (e.g. oral corticosteroids, ciclosporin, dapsone or methotrexate.
+- Sometimes oral (taken by mouth) treatments that affect the immune system may need to be used (e.g. oral corticosteroids, ciclosporin, acitretin or methotrexate.
 These drugs have potentially serious side effects and are only prescribed for patients who do not respond to first line topical treatment or oral antibiotic treatment.

 Self care (What can I do?)

-Heat, sweating or friction may make the rash develop; it is sensible to try and avoid these.
+Heat, sweating or friction may make the rash develop; it is sensible to try and avoid these where possible.
 For example, it may be helpful to wash a new shirt to soften a stiff collar before wearing it.
-It is advisable to wear cool comfortable fitting, and keep your weight down to minimise friction.
+It is advisable to wear cool loose fitting clothing, and keep your weight down to minimise friction.
 Avoid sweating and friction by doing exercises such as swimming, rather than activities such as cycling.
 Holidays in hot and humid countries may make the condition worse.